edsu/inkdroid.org/_drafts/nicolini-3.md

 Nicolini uses language as an example.
 Spoken language and the rules of language mutually constitute themselves.
-Spoken language is based on rules of language, but the rules of language would not exist without being enacted in spoken language
+Spoken language is based on rules of language, but the rules of language would not exist if they were not enacted and reinvented in spoken language.
+So there's the recursion.

-Giddens: characteristics of activity (p.
-46)
+Actors are required to be knowledgeable and reflexive in structuration theory.

-Activity is also always situated in place and time.
-Seems like a no-brainer, but I guess the point is that those times and places are significant in a Marxist kinda way (materiality).
+However their knowledge and abilities are finite which is how change and mutation can get in.
+Giddens also emphasizes that activity is always situated in time and place, which shows his connection to Marx's historical materialism.

-Practical and discursive conciousness.
+And finally practices are related to each other--they form interdependencies and accrete which manifests as structures and systems.
+Sometimes practices may result in structures that contravene each other which can result in reorderings and revolutions in practice.

-Practices are interdependent -- they rely on each other.
+Another interesting concept Giddens introduces is practical and discursive conciousness.
+Where practical consciousness is "saturated with taken for grantedness" and has a lot of parallels to the idea of tacit knowledge that we saw earlier in Heidegger's idea of [ready-to-hand].

 Could Giddens' rules be comparable to algorithms?
 Who follows the rules in either case?
 Could people using technologies that embody alogorthmic rules be